Position Information Are you an Occupational Therapist with a passion for helping children?

 - Eligibility for a salary increase after 1,040 hours (6 months when working full-time) for good work performance; eligibility for a salary increase for good performance every year thereafter, until reaching the top of the salary range

-- Clinical experience working in an outpatient or acute care setting with children who have complex physical disabilities and chronic health conditions
+- Two years of experience working in an outpatient or acute care setting with children who have complex physical disabilities and chronic health conditions

 - The ability to work in a fast-paced work environment that values collaborative problem-solving and treatment planning with other medical professionals